Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Proposed Method

 \subsection{Overall System Model}

-The overall working of the proposed method is shown in Fig. \ref{system}.
+This subsection intends to explain the working of the overall system framework shown in Fig. \ref{system}.
 In our work, we denote the current PC frame as $P^2$ while the previously decoded PC frame is denoted by $\widetilde{P^1}$.
 The same encoder and prediction module are used throughout the system to decrease the number of parameters.
-Previously decoded frame $\widetilde{P^1}$ is passed through the encoder to obtain multiscale features $P^1_{0ds}, P^1_{1ds}, P^1_{2ds}, P^1_{3ds}$.
-The current frame $P^2$ is also passed through the encoder to obtain three-times downsampled tensor containing coordinates and features: $P^2_{3ds} = \{C^2_{3ds}, F^2_{3ds}\}$.
-Current frame's three-times downsampled coordinates and the multiscale features from the previous frame are passed to the prediction network to obtain current frame's predicted three-times downsampled tensor $\widehat{P^2_{3ds}} = \{C^2_{3ds}, \widehat{F^2_{3ds}}\}$.
+Previously decoded frame $\widetilde{P^1}$ is passed through the encoder to obtain multiscale tensors $P^1_{0ds}, P^1_{1ds}, P^1_{2ds}, P^1_{3ds}$.
+The current frame ($P^2$) is also passed through the encoder to obtain three-times downsampled tensor containing coordinates and features: $P^2_{3ds} = \{C^2_{3ds}, F^2_{3ds}\}$.
+Current frame's three-times downsampled coordinates ($C^2_{3ds}$) and the multiscale features from the previous frame are passed to the prediction network to obtain current frame's predicted three-times downsampled tensor $\widehat{P^2_{3ds}} = \{C^2_{3ds}, \widehat{F^2_{3ds}}\}$.
 The predicted downsampled features $\widehat{F^2_{3ds}}$ and the original downsampled features $F^2_{3ds}$ are subtracted to obtain the residual features $R^2_{3ds}$.
 The residual is transmitted in a lossy manner using a factorized entropy model \cite{balle2016end}.
 The current frame's three-times downsampled coordinates $C^2_{3ds}$ are transmitted in a lossless manner using an octree encoder like G-PCC \cite{gpcc}.
-Three-times downsampled coordinates $C^2_{3ds}$ is much smaller than the original geometry (e.g. for the 8iVFB dataset, the $C^2_{3ds}$ is about $16$ times smaller than $C^2$).
+Three-times downsampled coordinates $C^2_{3ds}$ is much smaller than the original geometry (e.g. for the 8iVFB dataset \cite{8ijpeg}, the $C^2_{3ds}$ is about $16$ times smaller than $C^2$).
 At the receiver, the previously decoded frame $\widetilde{P^1}$ and the three-times downsampled coordinates $C^2_{3ds}$ are used to predict $\widehat{P^2_{3ds}}$.
 The residual $\widehat{R^2_{3ds}}$ is added with $\widehat{P^2_{3ds}}$ to obtain the current frame's three-times downsampled tensor representation $\widebar{P^2_{3ds}}$.
 The decoder progressively rescales $\widebar{P^2_{3ds}}$ to obtain the current decoded frame $\widetilde{P^2}$.
+Encoder and decoder architecture can on their own be used without the prediction module for intra-frame PC compression.